erudinsky/Azure-Bicep-Workshop/Workshop/1-RBAC-as-code.md

 ## Summary

-In chapter we learnt how to provision custom role and assign it to security group.
+In lab we learnt how to provision custom role and assign it to security group under subscription scope.
 In order to test you can create / invite user to one of the three groups, login with the new user and see what it is able to do and what not (based on membership in group).

 Move to [Lab 2 - Policy as code](2-Policy-as-code.md)